catseye/The-Dossier/article/Blurry Memories of MS-DOS Programming.md

-There is also the fact that if you want smooth animation, you should wait for the vertical retrace period before making changes to screen memory, as discussed in [Basic Theory of Video Games][].
+There is also the fact that if you want smooth animation, you should wait for the vertical retrace period before making changes to screen memory, as discussed in [A Basic Theory of Video Games][].

 I don't actually remember how to do this on an IBM PC, if I ever knew, but I do remember that [Allegro][] has some call for it, called something like `vsync()`.

 [VGA-compatible text mode]: https://en.wikipedia.org/wiki/VGA-compatible_text_mode
-[Basic Theory of Video Games]: Basic%20Theory%20of%20Video%20Games.md
+[A Basic Theory of Video Games]: A%20Basic%20Theory%20of%20Video%20Games.md